apache/druid/docs/api-reference/automatic-compaction-api.md

 ### Update capacity for compaction tasks

-Update the capacity for compaction tasks.
+Updates the capacity for compaction tasks.
 The minimum number of compaction tasks is 1 and the maximum is 2147483652.

 #### URL